Pedagogy of ÇARŞI

 We teach the importance of making money work for oneself rather than being enslaved to it.

-Money is framed as a tool to achieve goals rather than an end, fostering a holistic understanding of wealth and its role in personal and societal well-being.
+Money is a tool to achieve goals rather than an end. lt is essential to understand wealth and its role in personal and societal well-being.

 Additionally, our curriculum explores economics in depth, covering production, consumption, and exchange while critically analyzing the ethical dimensions of economic activities and the evolution of economic thought from traditional to modern perspectives.

-We empower our students to challenge these norms by equipping them with the tools to navigate and overcome societal programming about money.
+We empower our students to challenge these norms by equipping them with the tools to overcome societal programming about money.

-By understanding how beliefs around money are shaped by upbringing and media narratives, we encourage a reevaluation of these influences to foster a mindset geared toward financial success.
+By understanding how beliefs around money are shaped by upbringing and media narratives, we encourage a reevaluation of these influences to build a mindset geared toward financial success.

-Our students learn to navigate and challenge the rigged systems that perpetuate economic inequality through exposure to positive influences and a commitment to personal growth.
+Our students learn to pilot and challenge the rigged systems that perpetuate economic inequality.

-By understanding the principles of success and money management, we empower students to make money work for them, breaking the poverty cycle and achieving true financial independence.
+By understanding the principles of money management, we empower students to make money work for them, breaking the poverty cycle and achieving true financial independence.

 We provide a real-time financial survival handbook by empowering students to see themselves not as pawns but as active participants in their financial futures.